 \section{Gravitational wave generation}

-In this section, we calculate the spectrum of the GW generated during the first-order EWPT.
-Considering the ever increasing detection capabilities of GW detectors, GW can be used as an effective probe of the early Universe.
-In particular, we investigate whether the GW produced in our model falls within the detection range of Ultimate-DECIGO and BBO correlated interferometers.\\ During cosmological first-order PTs and evolution of the bubbles of true vacuum, three processes can give rise to GW radiation.
+In this section, we calculate the spectrum of the GWs generated during a first-order EWPT.
+Considering the ever increasing detection capabilities of GW detectors, GWs can be used as an effective probe of the early Universe.
+In particular, we investigate whether the GWs produced in our model fall within the detection range of Ultimate-DECIGO.

+During cosmological first-order PTs and evolution of the bubbles of true vacuum, three processes can give rise to GW radiation.
 Indeed, when bubbles nucleate and grow, because of their collisions, part of the latent heat released during the transition is converted to GWs.
-Moreover, a fraction of the energy is transferred to the plasma and causes the plasma motion which in turn puts forward two other GW sources: MHD turbulence and sound waves.\\ The contribution of the first mentioned source to the GW frequency spectrum is calculated by numerical simulations using the envelope approximation and expressed in terms of the PT parameters \cite{Kamionkowski:1993fg}:
+Moreover, a fraction of the energy is transferred to the plasma and causes the plasma motion which in turn provides two other GW sources: MHD turbulence and sound waves.

+The contribution of the first mentioned source to the GW energy density spectrum is calculated by numerical simulations using the envelope approximation and expressed in terms of the PT parameters \cite{Kamionkowski:1993fg}:

-where $h$ is the present Hubble parameter $H_0$ in units of 100 km $\mathrm{sec}^{-1}\mathrm{Mpc}^{-1} $, $ v_b $ is the bubble wall velocity, the factor $ \kappa $ stands for the fraction of the vacuum energy which is converted into the kinetic energy of the bubbles, $ g_*\simeq 106 $ is the number of effective relativistic degrees of freedom at the EWPT and $ \alpha $ denotes the ratio of the vacuum energy density to the thermal energy density
+where $h$ is the present Hubble parameter $H_0$ in units of 100 km $\mathrm{sec}^{-1}\mathrm{Mpc}^{-1} $, $ v_{\mathrm{b}} $ is the bubble wall velocity, the factor $ \kappa $ stands for the fraction of the vacuum energy which is converted into the kinetic energy of the bubbles, $ g_*\simeq 106 $ is the number of effective relativistic degrees of freedom at the EWPT, and $ \alpha $ denotes the ratio of the vacuum energy density to the thermal energy density,

 The Expression for $ \epsilon _* $ is given by Eq.\ (\ref{eps}).
-The spectral shape of the GW is given by the following analytic fit \cite{Huber:2008hg}
+The spectral shape of the GWs is given by the following analytic fit \cite{Huber:2008hg}

-where the present-day red-shifted peak frequency is given by the following relation
+where the present-day red-shifted peak frequency is given by the following relation,

 Furthermore, we should take into account the other two sources contributing to the GW energy density.
 Gravitational wave contributions form sound waves, which is numerically calculated in \cite{Hindmarsh:2015qta}, and MHD turbulence as a Kolmogorov-type turbulence modeled by \cite{Caprini:2009yp} are given by